Nomhle Nkonyeni: Awards

 In 2016 she was awarded the South African Film and Television Awards (SAFTAs) Lifetime Achievement Award.
 And in 2018, she also received the Lifetime Achievement Award in the Eastern Cape cultural awards.

 She received the Order of Ikhamanga in Silver in 2019 for her contribution in arts and culture.

 New Brighton, Eastern Cape renamed Aggrey Road after her.
-The Arthur Wellington Church was on that road and she spent much of her childhood there.
+The Arthur Wellington Church was on that road, and she spent much of her childhood there.

 Personal life and death

-Nkonyeni had 2 children; Tebogo Nkonyeni (son; born 27 March 1966) and Thabang Nkonyeni (daughter; 22 April 1968 - 11 August 2009).
-Her daughter was murdered on August 11, 2009.
+Nkonyeni had a son, Teboho Nkonyeni, and a daughter Thabang Nkonyeni, who was murdered on August 11, 2009.

 Nkonyeni died in hospital on 10 July 2019 after a short illness aged 77.
 President Cyril Ramaphosa declared a Special Provincial Funeral Category Two for her because of her outstanding work in the arts and culture in South Africa.
 Eastern Cape Premier Oscar Mabuyane said, “She has played quite a huge significant role in social cohesion.
 We really appreciate it and are hugely indebted to people of her calibre and the role that she has played under very difficult conditions, sometimes using art to communicate a message and also to fight the injustice of the then government of the day."

+Following her death, a Google Doodle of her life and work was published.